Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 - Throws custom errors from `handleContractError`, such as:
     - `OwnableUnauthorizedAccount`: If the caller is not the contract owner.
     - `EnforcedPause`: If the contract is already paused.
-- Throws `Error` for other transaction failures (e.g., insufficient funds).
+- Throws `Error` for transaction failures (e.g., insufficient funds).

 ### Usage Example